msibilsk/js-jquery-beginner-project/README.md

 # js-jquery-beginner-project
-An exercise for The Odin Projects intro to web dev course
+An exercise for The Odin Project's intro to web dev course